pydantic/pydantic-ai/docs/agents.md

 ## Model errors

-If models behave unexpectedly (e.g., the retry limit is exceeded, or their api returns `503`), agent runs will raise [`UnexpectedModelBehaviour`][pydantic_ai.exceptions.UnexpectedModelBehaviour].
+If models behave unexpectedly (e.g., the retry limit is exceeded, or their API returns `503`), agent runs will raise [`UnexpectedModelBehaviour`][pydantic_ai.exceptions.UnexpectedModelBehaviour].

 In these cases, [`agent.last_run_messages`][pydantic_ai.Agent.last_run_messages] can be used to access the messages exchanged during the run to help diagnose the issue.